alpha-canada-ca/search-assessment/README.md

 # Search Assessment Tool

 # Overview
-The Search Assessment Tool simply analyzes and assesses the performance of the existing search services (the CRA contextual and global search for now).
-This back-end assessment tool was built to include other government departments in the future.
+The Search Assessment Tool simply analyzes and assesses the relevancy performance of the existing search services (Canada.ca, known internal or global search, or department specific search, known as contextual or internal specific, and external search, Google for now).
-This tool fetches the top 100 search terms and the expected result of each from Airtable (3rd party SaaS) using its API, and checks how these search terms perform with respect to the their target URLs.
-Finally, it provides a score for the the search page in question.
+This tool fetches the top 100 search terms and the expected result of each from Airtable (3rd party SaaS) using its API, and checks how these search terms perform with respect to their target URLs.
+Finally, it provides a score for the search page in question.

 Assessments only run once, and the results are archived in another Airtable base (a table/spreadsheet).
 This tool was meant to automatically get the top 100 search terms from Adobe Analytics and populate them in Airtable, but no access was allowed to Adobe Analytics as of this writing, and the workflow may change as a result.
 For this reason, this tool is still a **work in progress**.

 This is a back-end service that exposes its services through API endpoints using Rest.
-The UI was built in a separate project using Angular.
+The UI was built in a separate project using Angular **search-assessment-ui**.

 # Getting Started